SuperiorArri/py4cst/README.md

-# Welcome to py4cst
+# Welcome to py4cst!

-This is a small python library that provides wrappers for CST Studio Suite win32com object and also some useful high level tools to setup your projects and to read out the results.
+This is a small python library that provides wrappers for CST Studio Suite win32com object as well as some useful high level tools to setup your projects and to read out the results.

 **Be aware the library in it's current state is highly untested and will change a lot even in it's core.
 Any contributions are welcome.**